Practical Information

 From airport: You can book an Uber, Bolt or InDrive (local alternative) from the airport on arrival.
 There are also standard taxis that will be more expensive, charging between 20 and 40 USD, whereas an Uber/Bolt/InDrive is typically around 10 USD.
 To save time you can take the Expressway, but you need cash to pay the toll.
 The charges were recently raised from 300 KES to about 450 KES from the airport to Westlands.

-MPESA is the mobile money system in Kenya (the first in the world dating back to 2007) and you can use it to pay basically anywhere.
-You don’t connect MPESA to a credit or debit card, but transfer money to your MPESA account either by finding an agent to deposit cash or using a service like Wise or WorldRemit to transfer from your card or bank account straight into your MPESA account.
-The transaction usually only takes a few minutes.
+M-PESA is the mobile money system in Kenya (the first in the world dating back to 2007) and you can use it to pay basically anywhere.
+You don’t connect MPESA to a credit or debit card, but transfer money to your MPESA account either by finding an agent to deposit cash or using a service like Wise or WorldRemit to transfer from your bank account straight into your MPESA account.
+The transaction usually takes only a few minutes.

 Be aware of yourself and belongings.
 Simple precautions of not having your wallet, phone or valuables on display should be observed.
 Also be aware to not have your phone out if you’re in a car with an open window moving in slow traffic as it might get snatched.